PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ![alt text](https://github.com/PrestaShop/prestashop.github.io/assets/images/2020/12/qa_approved.png "QA Approved !")

-Note that everything we test is tracked on an internal tool : it allows us, for example, to resume a test started by another member of the QA team, or to have the detail of what we checked on a specific PR.
+Note that everything the QA specialists test is tracked on an internal tool (we use Testrail) : it allows us, for example, to resume a test started by another member of the QA team, or to have the detail of what was checked on a specific PR.

 # III.
 Improvement Pull Request